“It is all right to drink like a fish. If you drink what a fish drinks.”

 “We emerged from the sea, and our bodies are composed of approximately 70% water, depending on a variety of factors, such as age, muscle and fat tissue ” said Sharon Weinstein, MD, a neurologist friend at Huntsman Cancer Institute, University of Utah, Salt Lake City, who happened to be born under the sign of Aquarius the Water Bearer.
 We came on the subject of water as we hiked the mountain trails outside of Park City, Utah recently.

-News bits and by-lines on health and nutrition, as well as scientific sources, nudge us to drink Ar least 8 full glasses a day, everday.
+News bits and by-lines on health and nutrition, as well as scientific sources, nudge us to drink at least 8 full glasses a day, every day.
 The ante goes up if you exercise vigorously, or are subject to extreme temperatures.
-Sounds like a hefty assignment, 8 full glasses.
-Who has the time to sit around and chug-a-lug water all day.
-The secret code is "sip".
-That's right, never get too far away from your water supply.
+It sounds like a hefty assignment, 8 full glasses.
+Who has the time to sit around and chug-a-lug water all day?
+The secret code is “sip”.
+That’s right, never get too far away from your water supply.
 Keep a bottle at work and plenty of cold ones in the fridge at home.

-Water comes in a garden variety of types .
-There's hard water (which rises from underground wells and springs and contains many minerals and can leave a "salty" or "scumy" feeling on skin and hair.
+Water comes in a garden variety of types.
+There’s hard water (which rises from underground wells and springs and contains many minerals and can leave a “salty” or “scummy” feeling on skin and hair.
 It can even taste salty).
 Soft water comes from streams and rain and is guided into reservoirs.
-Since it bypasses the minerals deep down in the earth, it doesn't have the salty taste nor does it coat hair or skin.
-Both hard and soft water are what flows out of your tap.
-If you don't like the taste of your local water, don't despair, buy bottled.
+Since it bypasses the minerals deep down in the earth, it doesn’t have the salty taste nor does it coat hair or skin.
+Both hard and soft water is what flows out of your tap.
+If you don’t like the taste of your local water, don’t despair, buy bottled.

 My advice is to drink whichever type you prefer, as long as you sip plenty of it each day.
-We can live without food for quite awhile if need be, but we simply can't make it without water.
+We can live without food for quite a while if need be, but we simply can’t make it without water.
 Many of the foods we eat are mostly water.
-All fruits and vegetable contain a high water content.
+All fruits and vegetables contain high water content.
 Lettuces, for example, are 90% water.
-Even cheese has a surprisingly high water content.
+Even cheese has surprisingly high water content.
 Part skimmed ricotta is 74% water.
-And here's a shocker, a hamburger is more than 50% H2O!
-Now that we are talking food, how about grabbing a bottle, of you know what, and heading over to Cyber Kitchen for a few good ways to incorporate more water into our cooking.
+And here’s a shocker, a hamburger is more than 50% H2O!
+Now that we are talking food, how about grabbing a bottle, of you, know what, and heading over to Cyber Kitchen for a few good ways to incorporate more water into our cooking.